benzene-gugu/benzene-gugu.github.io/index.md

 ## Extracurricular activities

+### Simple COC (Call of Cthulu) Combat Simulator
+- Time: Dec 2021 - Present
+- An online simulator used to simulate the combat rounds under the TRPG rules of Call of Cthulu.
+The combat simulator is only a simulation without the consideration of any surroundings of the combat and would only take some basic skills into account.
+The player could select their skills and see the upcoming results of the combat.

 ### Computer Algebra System, Developer
-- Time: Sep 2020-Present
+- Time: Sep 2020-Apr 2021
 - School project to construct a Computer Algebra System which can be installed on laptop to do complex math and statistics calculations.
 It offers the users a vast array of functions and abilities as well as an easy user interface.
-Python and Qt are used to code the functions and interface respectively.
+Python is used to code the functions and interface respectively.

+    Link to the code on Github: [https://github.com/Benzene-gugugu/Mini-CAS-Calculator](https://github.com/Benzene-gugugu/Mini-CAS-Calculator)

 ### Pioneer Academics